Applications: Adjoint Optimisation Course

 This training is suitable for CFD engineers seeking a reliable tool for shape optimisation.
 It covers theoretical and applied concepts related to the use of the adjoint method in aerodynamic and hydrodynamic shape optimization using OpenFOAM.

 Both the computation of the so-called sensitivity maps and the full optimisation process will be covered, including shape and mesh morphing.
 The theoretical background is accompanied by hands-on training focusing on the set-up of the OpenFOAM adjoint solver, discussing its capabilities and following the steps required to perform a shape optimisation loop.

 The first part of the course introduces the continuous adjoint method applied to fluid mechanics with a focus om the key features that make it a valuable tool for industrial problems.

 The course is organised with collaboration of leading experts in the development of continuous adjoint methods in aerodynamics, with a rich portfolio of applications in internal and external aerodynamics, e.g. cars, aircraft, turbo machinery, from the group of Prof. K.C.
 Giannakoglou, National Technical University of Athens (NTUA).

 The training provides examples of process and best practice, useful to existing OpenFOAM users wishing to broaden their application knowledge of OpenFOAM towards adjoint-based optimisation.
-All features demonstrated in this course will be part of the Official release of OpenFOAM v1912.

 - The continuous adjoint in the Official release of OpenFOAM